 Is Colonial Penn legit?
 When it comes to choosing life insurance, there are a lot of factors to consider.
 For example, what type of policy do you need?
 What company should you go with?
 And, perhaps most importantly, what price is right for you?
-In this review, we will look at Colonial Penn Life Insurance and see if it is the right option.
+This review will look at Colonial Penn Life Insurance and see if it is the right option.